European Chemical Industry Council

 The European Chemical Industry Council or Cefic (from its former French name Conseil Européen des Fédérations de l'Industrie Chimique) is the main European trade association for the chemical industry.
 It was founded in 1972.
 Its headquarters are located in Brussels.
-Cefic is a not-for-profit making organization which represents 28,000 large, medium and small chemical companies in Europe, interacting on behalf of their members with international and EU institutions, non-governmental organisations, the international media, and other stakeholders.
-The chemical industry is a prominent part of Europe’s strong and sustainable economy of the future, with over 1.2 million workers, €499 billion turnover and €9.4 billion R&I investments.
+Cefic is a not-for-profit organization which represents 28,000 large, medium and small chemical companies in Europe, interacting on behalf of their members with international and EU institutions, non-governmental organisations, the international media, and other stakeholders.
+The chemical industry is a prominent part of Europe’s economy of the future, with over 1.2 million workers, €499 billion turnover and €9.4 billion R&I investments.

 Cefic supports the Paris Climate Agreement and a strong action on climate change in line with the scientific advice provided by the Intergovernmental Panel on Climate Change (IPCC).
 Cefic also supports the European Green Deal and Europe’s ambition to become climate neutral by 2050.